Ohuruogu: Policy, Tractor Affordability, Accessibility Crucial for Agriculture Mechanisation

 He said, “Currently, the statistics show that there are about six tractors for every 10,000 hectares of land.
 What we hope to achieve in the next three to four years is to increase that to about 20 tractors per 10,000 hectares.
 This will go a long way in improving the current situation.

 “Looking ahead, my estimate is that we need investment sufficient to bring about 50,000 tractors into the ecosystem.
-Whether that translates to ₦50 million per tractor or ₦5 million per tractor—depending on the brand and affordability—the goal is to have up to 50,000 tractors in Nigeria within the next three to five years.”
+Whether that translates to N50 million per tractor or N5 million per tractor—depending on the brand and affordability—the goal is to have up to 50,000 tractors in Nigeria within the next three to five years.”

 The TracTrac CEO further told THISDAY that key challenges to achieving mechanisation included lack of sufficient information to make informed investment decisions on the part of investors.